spectrocloud/librarium/content/docs/12.5-vertex/05-enable-non-fips-settings/06-use-non-fips-features.md

 To disable the setting, toggle this option off and confirm you want to disable it.

-Use the listed Resources to guide you to create and restore backups and initiate scans.
+The [Resources](/vertex/enable-non-fips-settings/use-non-fips-addon-packs#resources) will guide you to configure and schedule cluster backups and describe available scans you can schedule during cluster deployment.

 # Validate